Ad Noctum: Chapter 7

 “Well, no, but—”

-“Who builds an iron-based structure in the middle of a swamp?”
-Rush continued undeterred.
-“It looks like shit, structurally it’s shit—”
+“Who builds an iron structure in the middle of a swamp?”
+Rush continued, undeterred.
+“It looks like shite, structurally it’s—”

 “You know what, Rush?”
 Telford snapped.
 “Structurally, you’re—”

-“Don’t finish that sentence,” Rush shot back.
+“Don’t fuckin’ embarrass yourself,” Rush shot back.
 He turned to Volker.
-“Are you even looking for the naquadria signature?”
+“Are y’scanning?”

 “Right,” Volker said dryly.
-“Let me just check my tricorder.”
-He pulled out the little Ancient device that Rush had given him before they ringed down.
+“Let me just check my tricorder for signs of exotic isotopes.”
+He pulled out the little Ancient device Rush had handed him before they ringed down.

-Above their heads, a flock of winged animals burst from the dark canopy, startling all three of them with the abrupt rustle of shifting leaves and the snapping sound of featherless wings striking the air.
-Volker flinched at the noise, as did Rush.
-Telford stood impassive, watching the small dark shapes tear across the patches of clouded sky visible through breaks in the overhead canopy.
+Above their heads, a flock of winged animals burst from the dark canopy, shifting branches and rustling leaves as they launched themselves with cries like monkeys.
+Featherless wings snapped and beat the air.
+Volker and Rush flinched at the sound, but Telford held his ground, watching the small animals block what little sky was visible through breaks in the overarching canopy.

-“Great,” Volker breathed, trying to ignore his racing heart.
-“So if I’m not supposed to call this thing a tricorder, then what am I supposed to call it?”
+“Great.”
+Volker ignored his racing heart.
+“So, if I’m not supposed to call this thing a tricorder, what am I supposed to call it?”

 “A modified Ancient lifesigns detector,” Telford said.